 “They’re already looking for us?”
 I asked with anxiety.
 “But how did they find out we moved out?”

 “Did you tell Youjin and Seungjun?”
 Heejun asked.

 Inseong shook his head.
 “Not yet.
 Let’s wait for tomorrow.
-Maybe it’s false alarm.”
+Maybe it’s a false alarm.”

 This evening I lost (again) in rock-paper-scissors and went to buy some ramen.
-Thank God Youjin went with me, saying it’s too dangerous to go out alone at this hour.
+Thank God Youjin went with me, saying it was too dangerous to go out alone at this hour.
 It was almost 9 p.m. when we entered the shop.
-When I was looking for coffee milk, I saw in the fridge’s glass someone’s reflection.
+While I was looking for a coffee milk, I saw in the fridge’s glass someone’s reflection.
 I shivered and looked back.
-The tall man in a black coat with hood covering his face, turned to the exit.
+A tall man in a black coat with hood covering his face turned to the exit.
 My fingers automatically squeezed the thing I was holding in my hand.
 Why I had the feeling he was observing me?

 “Hey, you’re okay?”
 I heard and saw Youjin beside me.
 He was looking at my hand.